MicrosoftDocs/MIMDocs/MIMDocs/pam/planning-bastion-environment.md

 - Deploy Active Directory Domain Services on multiple computers in the bastion environment.
 At least two are necessary to ensure continued authentication, even if one server is temporarily restarted for scheduled maintenance.
 Additional computers may be necessary for higher load or to manage resources and administrators based in multiple geographic regions.

-- Prepare break glass accounts in the existing forest and the dedicated admin forest, for emergency purposes.
+- Prepare break-glass accounts in the existing forest and the dedicated admin forest, for emergency purposes.

 - Deploy SQL Server and MIM Service on multiple computers in the bastion environment.